networkx/nx-guides/content/applications/goodwillhunting.md

 [tree_wiki]: https://en.wikipedia.org/wiki/Tree_(graph_theory)

-Given these simple definitions, we can already start coming up with example graphs that might fit the bill.
+Given these simple definitions, we can already start coming up with graphs that might fit the bill.
 For example, a path graph with 10 nodes is connected and contains no cycles, and is therefore a tree!